SpectralSplats: Robust Differentiable Tracking via Spectral Moment Supervision: Method

 This decomposition highlights the fundamental flaw in tracking with highly localized spatial functions.
 The \textit{Self-Term} can be rewritten via the chain rule as $\frac{1}{2} \nabla_\Theta \int \mathbf{I}_{\text{rend}}^2 d\mathbf{p}$.
 For translations parallel to the image plane, this operation preserves the total footprint mass of the rendered object, making the integral strictly invariant to the motion parameter $\Theta$ and its derivative exactly zero.
 While depth translations do yield a non-zero derivative due to perspective projection, in the absence of target overlap, this gradient merely acts to minimize the rendering footprint, driving the object to shrink by moving far away from the camera.
 In neither case does the self-term provide a directional signal toward the true target.
 The tracking signal therefore relies entirely on the \textit{Target Supervision} cross-term.
 However, if $\Theta$ positions the rendered Gaussian such that it is spatially disjoint from its true target location in $\mathbf{I}_{\text{gt}}$, the product of $\mathbf{I}_{\text{gt}}(\mathbf{p})$ and the spatial boundaries of the rendered object $\nabla_\Theta \mathbf{I}_{\text{rend}}(\mathbf{p}; \Theta)$ is zero everywhere.
 Consequently, the gradient contribution pulling the object to its true destination vanishes completely.
 This mathematical trap is further enforced by the 3DGS architecture itself: to maintain real-time performance, the rasterizer splits the screen into $16 \times 16$ tiles and culls primitives using a 99\% confidence interval \cite{kerbl20233d}, forcefully zeroing out gradients for targets outside the immediate tile vicinity.

-Crucially, this vanishing gradient means that even though the photometric error is large, the loss cannot decrease because the local gradient landscape is completely flat.
-To make matters worse, when viewing the entire loss $\mathcal{L}_{\text{photo}}$ over a complete scene, the overall gradient $\nabla_\Theta \mathcal{L}_{\text{photo}}$ does not evaluate to zero.
-The misaligned Gaussian inevitably overlaps with other, incorrect content in $\mathbf{I}_{\text{gt}}$ (e.g., background clutter).
-Because the true gradient has vanished, the optimizer receives only corrupted gradients driven entirely by this spurious spatial overlap.
-Rather than pulling the Gaussian toward its target, these gradients actively anchor the object to the background.
+Crucially, this vanishing gradient means that even though the photometric error is large, the loss cannot decrease because the local gradient landscape is flat.
+Worse, when viewing the entire loss $\mathcal{L}_{\text{photo}}$ over a complete scene, the overall gradient $\nabla_\Theta \mathcal{L}_{\text{photo}}$ does not evaluate to zero.
+The misaligned Gaussian inevitably overlaps with incorrect content in $\mathbf{I}_{\text{gt}}$ (e.g., background clutter).
+Because the true gradient has vanished, the optimizer receives only corrupted gradients driven by this spurious overlap.
+Rather than pulling the Gaussian toward its target, these gradients anchor the object to the background.